Undergraduate Study in Canada

 For international students in Canada who require a practical and highly specialised education, career and technical colleges offering specialised vocational training are an excellent choice.There are over 1,500 career and technical colleges in Canada and a recent period of heavy investment by the Canadian government was designed specifically to attract international students.
 They offer certificate and diploma programs in a wide variety of fields including business, technology, law

-Those who choose to study in Canada, an Associate’s degree is often the perfect choice for those international students who are unsure or uncertain about certain aspects of their chosen career or educational future.
+, an Associate’s degree is often the perfect choice for those international students who are unsure or uncertain about certain aspects of their chosen career or educational future.
 An Associate’s degree often takes one or two years of study, which can be expanded to three or four years by transferring to a bachelor’s degree if this is available at your chosen institution.
 Some industries only require an Associate’s degree in order to progress, whereas others may look for a full diploma.
 It is best to discuss your career plans with an advisor at IEC Abroad in order to determine if an Associate’s degree is right for you.

 To study for a bachelor’s degree in Canada takes four years to complete.
 This is because the Canadian education system requires students to take minor courses in addition to their primary degree; however there are some three year courses available at selected institutions which do not include minor studies.
 At the end of your studies you may also choose to add a further year onto your course to achieve an Honours award.

 There are many different undergraduate courses in Canada for international students, and each comes with their own unique entry criteria.
 This usually comes in the form of a minimum Grade Point Average score, and most colleges and universities take these figures from an educational equivalent of the Canadian high school diploma.
 Both the UK A-levels and the International Baccalaureate are accepted, but if you are unsure of the value of your qualifications you should speak to an educational expert at IEC Abroad to determine this.
 Students who wish to study in English in Canada

 will have a minimum score which you need to achieve to qualify for a place.
 Students wishing to study in Quebec may additionally be required to demonstrate proficiency in French via the DALF, DELF, TCF and TCFQ tests.